teorth/estimates/README.md

 ## How the assistant works

 The assistant can be in one of two modes: **Assumption mode** and **Tactic mode**.
 We will get to assumption mode later, but let us first discuss tactic mode, which is the mode one ends up in when one tries any of the exercises.
-The format of this mode is deliberately designed to resemble the tactic mode in modern proof assistant languages such as Lean, Isabelle or Coq.
+The format of this mode is deliberately designed to resemble the tactic mode in modern proof assistant languages such as Lean, Isabelle or Rocq.

 Let's start for instance with `linarith_exercise()`.
 Informally, this exercise asks to establish the following claim: